agbernard/ingest-demo/README.md

 Requirements:
 1. Maven
 2. RabbitMQ (http://www.rabbitmq.com/download.html)
-3. After cloning the project, navigate to ingest-demo/common and run `mvn clean install`.
+3. After cloning the project, navigate to ingest-demo/common and run `mvn install`.
 The other projects will get built during the startup steps below.

 Startup: